-How a Balance Transfer Could Affect Your Credit Score
+How Your Credit Score Is Calculated

-How Your Credit Score is Calculated
+How Balance Transfers Can Hurt Your Credit Score

-Balance Transfer and Credit Utilization
+Balance Transfers and Credit Utilization

 Transferring your credit card balance to an account that's already open won't damage your credit score in terms of credit age.
 However, if you open a new credit card, your average age of credit will decrease.

 You probably know that each credit inquiry makes a small dent in your credit score.
-Since recent credit applications are 10% of your credit score, applying for a balance transfer credit card could cause your credit score to drop.
+Since recent credit applications—along with new cards you've actually opened—make up 10% of your credit score, applying for a balance transfer credit card could cause your credit score to drop.

 FICO, developers of the widely-used credit score, says that inquiries typically only hurt a credit score five points or less depending on the other information in your credit report.
 The other good thing is that only inquiries from the past 12 months will affect your credit score.